-SALT LAKE CITY (AP) - A group of blue collar University of Utah workers will split $1 million in lottery winnings thanks to an ornery little dog named "Stella."
+SALT LAKE CITY (AP) - A group of blue collar University of Utah workers will split $1 million in lottery winnings thanks to a set of keys left in a truck and an ornery little dog named "Stella."

-When he returned, his miniature pincher had locked him out by putting her paw on the manual lock.
-Hughes had planned to buy the ticket elsewhere but instead his girlfriend bought it there while he tried to pick the lock.
+When he returned to his truck, his miniature pinscher had locked him out by putting her paw on the manual lock.
+Hughes, 29, planned to buy the ticket elsewhere, but instead he had his girlfriend buy it there while he tried to open the door with a slim jim.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)